-- Rule of Law (property rights, freedom from corruption);
+- Rule of Law (property rights, government integrity, judicial effectiveness)

-- Regulatory Efficiency (business freedom, labor freedom, monetary freedom); and
+- Regulatory Efficiency (business freedom, labor freedom, monetary freedom)

-Each of the freedoms within these four broad categories is individually scored on a scale of 0 to 100.
-A country’s overall economic freedom score is a simple average of its scores on the 10 individual freedoms.
-Detailed information about the methodology used to score each component is contained in the appendix.
+Each of the twelve economic freedoms within these categories is graded on a scale of 0 to 100.
+A country’s overall score is derived by averaging these twelve economic freedoms, with equal weight being given to each.
+More information on the grading and methodology can be found in the appendix.